Environment¶

 No more .ext dotfiles at NERSC since February 21, 2020.

 The actual dotfile transition occurred during the center maintenance on February 21-25, 2020.
-To mitigate the interruptions to existing workloads, we have preserved shell environments by replacing dotfiles with template dotfiles that source .ext files.
-For example, if you are an existing user at NERSC, here is how your ~/.bashrc
+To mitigate any interruptions to existing workloads, we preserved shell environments by replacing dotfiles with template dotfiles that source .ext files.
+For example, we changed the ~/.bashrc file to look like,

 # begin .bashrc